ianlamb/resume/README.md

 ## SUMMARY

-Full-stack developer with a focus on building elegant, usable web interfaces.
+Senior Frontend/Fullstack Engineer with a knack for building elegant, usable web interfaces.
 10+ years of experience delivering solutions in enterprise environments.
 Effective and pragmatic leader for small teams.

 ## WORK EXPERIENCE